 A winning case means you win compensation.
-Before the claim ever begins we will agree upon a percentage of that winning fee that we will stand to win as a result of putting your case forward.
+Before the claim ever begins the solicitor you use will agree upon a percentage of that winning fee that they will stand to win as a result of putting your case forward.

 The other or losing side will pay for our time so you do not have to cover that either.

 This did not use to be the case though.

 Before 2013, every single claim that was made would result in the injured person getting 100% of the compensation claim.

 The lawyer would simply get the money back for their time invested.
 In 2013 a ruling was made which deemed that the lawyer is entitled to a percentage of the claim should they want to make that agreement with the client.

 Naturally, every lawyer wants to do this as it means more revenue for their company.
 However, the reason does not all stem from greed.

 Giving up some of the compensation as the client actually greatly benefits you.

 Now your lawyer has real skin in the game meaning that if they win you the case they also receive a payment.

 This makes it more likely that your lawyer will do absolutely everything to win your case.
 It’s better to win most of something than nothing of a higher compensation total.